fboehm/jse-2019/Rmd/jse-2019-ms.md

 Frederick J. Boehm and Bret M. Hanlon
 8/20/2019

-Last modified: 2019-11-29 22:09:40
+Last modified: 2019-12-01 13:19:15

 # Abstract

-To explore social media data science as a pedagogical tool, we develop a teaching and mentoring framework to guide undergraduate researchers through individualized research projects.
-We demonstrate our approach by describing our mentoring experience with two undergraduate researchers.
-These projects involved Twitter data, Facebook data, topic modeling, and sentiment analysis.
-Our framework involves research question formulation, data acquisition, data analysis and visualization, and presentation of results.
-Our two student projects, which serve as case studies for our framework, completed all components of the individualized research projects.
-We found that research skills, self-confidence in research ability, and professional interest in data science increased for both students.
-Below, we describe our successes, lessons learned, and ideas for others to build similar frameworks for future honors projects.
+To explore social media data science as a pedagogical tool, we develop a mentoring framework to guide undergraduate researchers through individualized research projects.
+Our framework involves research question formulation, data acquisition, data analysis and visualization, and presentation and communication of results.
+Our two honors students, whose projects serve as case studies for our framework, completed all components of the individualized research projects.
+We found that data science research skills, self-confidence in research ability, and professional interest in data science increased for both students.
+We describe our successes, lessons learned, and ideas for others to build similar frameworks.

 # Introduction